catpea/catpea-project/database/furkies-purrkies/poem-1320/index.md

 Good art changes lives, and it is happy ideas and constant practice, that makes a person an artist.

-Or in reverse, art that does not change lives, sucks, and not painting all the time stops a person from being an artist.
+Or in reverse, art that does not change lives, needs improvement, and not painting all the time stops a person from being an artist.

 ---